Nasal vowel: Indo-Aryan

+Classical Arabic

 Nasalized vowels occur in Classical Arabic but not in contemporary speech or Modern Standard Arabic.
 There is no orthographic way to denote the nasalization, but it is systematically taught as part of the essential rules of tajwid, used to read the Qur'an.
 Nasalization occurs in recitation, usually when a final nūn is followed by a yāʾ (ي).